nf-core/variantbenchmarking/docs/testcases.md

 ### Analysis

 - 4 different publicly available structural variant calls for HG002 are being benchmarked against Genome in a Bottle HG002 SV analysis.
 Only chromosome 21 will be used for the analysis.
-- Size filtering by >30 bases applied to test files to ensure equal SV size in becnhmarking.
+- Size filtering by >30 bases applied to test files to ensure equal SV size in benchmarking.
 - svdecompose is used to convert SVTYPEs to "BND"
 - RTGtools bndeval is used as benchmarking method.